Bibingka Donuts with Pastillas Glaze

 Donuts / Dessert

 We know, baked bibingka donuts have been done.
 BUT!!!
 Have you had one glazed with melty milky pastillas???
 Give this a try.
-Because of the texture of rice flour along with the sticky milky glaze it gives the same feelings as an Old-Fashioned donut, but these are baked and not fried!
+Because of the texture of the rice flour, along with the sticky milky glaze it gives the same feelings as an Old-Fashioned donut, but these are baked and not fried!

-1 Packet Bibingka Mix
+1 Packet White King Bibingka Mix

-3 Tablespoons Coconut Sugar
+3 Tablespoons Jans Coconut Sugar

 2 Eggs (whisked until bubbly)